alanhdu/hunt/INSTRUCTIONS.md

   - There is one ammo pickup per player at all times.
 As soon as you pick up some ammo, another pickup appears somewhere else.
   - You can't see behind you.
 Turn around to get maximum vision.
   - You're born with 10 health and 15 ammo.
 Every time another player enters the arena, you gain 5 ammo.
+  - Walls eventually regenerate in the order that they are destroyed.